 There are tons of different types of cybercrimes committed with different methods and tactics.
-The true nature of almost every type of cybercrimes have always existed in the real physical world for ages.
-Criminal activities such as bullying, stealing identities, or financial thefts, for example, have always been here throughout the history.
-The only difference is that, cybercrimes occur on computers and networks; they happen outside of the physical world and hence, they do not truly endanger our physical health.
-Nevertheless, they are considered crimes as they threaten our properties or bring us major inconvenience and annoyance.
+The true nature of almost every type of cybercrimes has always existed in the real physical world for ages.
+Criminal activities such as bullying, stealing identities, or financial thefts, for example, have always been here throughout history.
+The only difference is that cybercrimes occur on computers and networks; they happen outside of the physical world and hence, they do not truly endanger our physical health.
+Nevertheless, they have considered crimes as they threaten our properties or bring us major inconvenience and annoyance.
 Worst case scenario, they can even lead to financial ruin and potentially threaten our reputation and personal safety.

 Identity fraud, where personal information is stolen and used elsewhere, is also a cyber-theft since misusing personal information is illegal.
 Sometimes identity thieves target organizations that store people’s personal information, like schools or credit card companies.
 However, most cybercriminals usually target personal computers since it is easier, compared to breaking into a big corporation’s network.

-Cyberbullying: Cyberbullying includes any threat to people’s safety, endangering others’ lives, coercion and displays of hate or bias against certain protected populations.
-All of which are obviously illegal and committing any of them on the internet is considered an act of cybercrime.
+Cyberbullying includes any threat to people’s safety, endangering others’ lives, coercion, and displays of hate or bias against certain protected populations.
+All of these are obviously illegal and committing any of them on the internet is considered an act of cybercrime.

-CryptoJacking: When hackers use other people’s computing power to mine CryptoCurrencies (forms of online money) without consent, they are cryptojacking.
-This method is quite different than using typical malware since cryptojacking does not necessarily go after victims’ data; it just target their processing power.
+crypto-jacking: When hackers use other people’s computing power to mine CryptoCurrencies (forms of online money) without consent, they are crypto-jacking.
+This method is quite different than using typical malware since crypto-jacking does not necessarily go after victims’ data; it just targets their processing power.
 As the result, hackers gain access to other people’s processing powers and then use them to mine cryptocurrencies such as Bitcoin or Ethereum.

 Nonetheless, not all hackers are criminals.
 Some hackers, who are often called “white hat” hackers, are hired by software companies to find flaws and holes in their security systems.
 These hackers attempt to hack their way into a company’s network and then present a report to the company about the existing holes in their systems and also provide them the ways to fix those flaws.
 They are experts in testing security systems and get paid for challenging companies’ networks.
 This way, they can put their skills into a good cause and help stop cybercriminals.